jrbarnard/date-interval-iterator/README.md

 }
 ```

-This allows us to calculate dates for recurring events easily.
+This allows us to calculate dates for things like recurring events easily.

-As mentioned above, you can create your own intervals, so you should be able to create an iterator to your own needs.
+As mentioned above, you can create your own intervals, so you should be able to create an interval /  iterator to fit
+your own needs.

 Iterators also have a few extra features:
 * They are countable, if all you want is how many times an occurrence will occur you can do: